Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ### Physical design and implementation

 1. Write an SQL script to create the database tables in SQL Server.
 Save this script to a `.sql` file.
-Also include the table definitions in the step 1 design document (as in the repository template).
+Include the table definitions in the step 1 design document (as in the repository template).
 2. Create the database tables in SQL Server.
 3. In SMSS, create a database diagram that shows your tables and relationships, etc.
 4. Design a minimal set of indexes on your tables and write an SQL script to create them.
 Save this script to a `.sql` file.